 Energy and Environment Engineering Student Association (EEESA)

-The Energy and Environment Engineering Students’ Association (otherwise known as EEESA because the full name is a mouthful) is dedicated towards enhancing the undergraduate experience of students in the Energy and Environment (ENEE) specialization.
+The Energy and Environment Engineering Students’ Association (otherwise known as EEESA) is dedicated towards enhancing the undergraduate experience of students in the Energy and Environment (ENEE) specialization.
 We organize various academic and industry events that provide an experience that you cannot simply get in the classroom.
 Some of these events include mixers, presentations, our Co-Gen tour, and our ENEE Tech Elective Night.
-We also host social events with our “frenemy”, the Biomedical Engineering Student Society, and collaborate with them on our yearly charity challenges.
+We also host social events with our partner organization, the Biomedical Engineering Student Society, and collaborate with them on our yearly charity challenges.
 In addition, EEESA organizes an annual trip where selected students travel to a different city to learn more about the green initiatives.
-Past locations include Vancouver and San Diego.
-If you want to learn more about EEESA, send us an email at email@example.com, or visit our website at http://people.ucalgary.ca/~eeesa/.
+This year's trip is going great overseas to Munich in Germany!
+If you want to learn more about EEESA, send us an email at [email protected], or visit our website at www.eeesaucalgary.com.